opendevsecops/guide-aws-hacking/README.md

 ## Persistence

+## AWS Technologies

+The following section is dedicated to various AWS technologies and various type of peculiarities that are subject to abuse.

+### CloudFront

+> Amazon CloudFront speeds up distribution of your static and dynamic web content, such as .html, .css, .php, image, and media files.
+When users request your content, CloudFront delivers it through a worldwide network of edge locations that provide low latency and high performance.

+#### Introduction

+CloudFront provides CDN services.
+In essense it is a a reverse proxy to web services with support for aggresive cashing.
+You can stick CloudFront infront of anything including internal AWS services like lambda.

+CloudFront is composed of origins.
+Each origin provides a URL mapping from CloudFront to the internal service where the requests are proxied to.
+This means that a CloudFront distribution can be used to expose resources from multiple backends.
+For example the same CloudFront distribution can expose resources from both an s3 bucket and some internal service at the same time.
+These are mapped as origins.

+#### Enumeration

+It is particularly useful to run a directory/web bruteforcing on CloudFront distributions as that will reveal different backends.
+Pay attention on subtle differences in the HTTP response server header, response code, length and other types of metadata that may indicate a different backend.
+Discovering the different backends will help not only help understand the target infrastructure but also help choose the correct type of attack.

 ## Methodology

 The key to success is having a well defined system.
 While this rule applies to life as a whole it is particularly useful when performing security assessments.
 The following table can be used to kickstart any AWS security assessment project: